CMU-CBML/Element-Saving-Hexahedral-3-Refinement-Templates/README.md

 ## Execution

-place one or multiple .obj triangle meshes in the folder inputBoundaries
+place one or multiple input .obj triangle meshes in the folder inputBoundaries

 run the program

-multiple output files will be generated in the folder outputFiles
+multiple output .vtk hexahedral meshes will be generated in the folder outputFiles